Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Abstract

 \section{Abstract}

-For an $N \times N$ random unitary matrix $U_N$, we consider the random field defined by counting the number of eigenvalues of $U_N$ in a mesoscopic arc of the unit circle, regularized at an $N$-dependent scale $\epsilon_N>0$.
-We prove that the renormalized exponential of this field converges as $N \to \infty$ to a Gaussian multiplicative chaos measure in the whole subcritical phase.
-In addition, we show that the moments of the total mass converge to a Selberg-like integral and by taking a further limit as the size of the arc diverges, we establish part of the conjectures in \cite{Ost16}.
+For an $N \times N$ Haar distributed random unitary matrix $U_{N}$, we consider the random field defined by counting the number of eigenvalues of $U_{N}$ in a mesoscopic arc centered at the point $u$ on the unit circle.
+We prove that after regularizing at a small scale $\epsilon_{N}>0$, the renormalized exponential of this field converges as $N \to \infty$ to a Gaussian multiplicative chaos measure in the whole subcritical phase.
+We discuss implications of this result for obtaining a lower bound on the maximum of the field.
+We also show that the moments of the total mass converge to a Selberg-like integral and by taking a further limit as the size of the arc diverges, we establish part of the conjectures in \cite{Ost16}.
 By an analogous construction, we prove that the multiplicative chaos measure coming from the sine process has the same distribution, which strongly suggests that this limiting object should be universal.
-The proofs are based on the asymptotic analysis of certain Toeplitz or Fredholm determinants using the Borodin-Okounkov formula or a Riemann-Hilbert problem for integrable operators.
 Our approach to the $L^{1}$-phase is based on a generalization of the construction in Berestycki \cite{Berestycki15} to random fields which are only \textit{asymptotically} Gaussian.
 In particular, our method could have applications to other random fields coming from either random matrix theory or a different context.